beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 * Properties of an ideal env-aware config system.
 * Examples.

+^ The purpose of this talk is to explore a situation that most modern web apps face: That your app will usually have to run in different environments, and its needs may be different in each one.

+^ Then I'll outline some approaches (both good and bad) for dealing with that.

-^ All examples will reference Cake 3, but are easily applied to Cake 2.x and even 1.x.
+^ All examples will reference Cake 3, but are easily applied to Cake 2.x and even Cake 1.x with small modifications.

 ---